Noel Skelton: Early life

 The son of Sir John Skelton KCB LLD, Skelton was born on 1 July 1880 at Hermitage of Braid in Edinburgh and was educated at Glenalmond College, the University of Edinburgh and at Christ Church, Oxford, to which he won a history scholarship.
-He was placed in the Second Class in the School of Modern History in 1902 and in 1906 he was called to the Scottish Bar and therefore joined the Faculty of Advocates.
+He was placed in the Second Class in the School of Modern History in 1902, and in 1906 he was called to the Scottish Bar and therefore joined the Faculty of Advocates.
 Skelton was respected as a lawyer, but he dealt mainly with divorce cases and those involving disputed wills.
 In 1920, he was appointed Junior Counsel to the Post Office and to the Board of Inland Revenue in 1921.
-In the First World War, Skelton served with the Scottish Horse as a Lieutenant, Captain and latterly a Major in Gallipoli, Salonika and France, where he was seriously wounded in the last weeks of the war.
+In the First World War, he served with the Scottish Horse as a Lieutenant, Captain and latterly a Major in Gallipoli, Salonika and France, where he was seriously wounded in the last weeks of the war.